You're not alone. More and more business owners and entrepreneurs are adopting this technology to grow their bottom lines.

 The BlueCart marketplace is a vertical marketplace for the food industry and connects food wholesalers with buyers from all over the country.
-It also saves on B2B marketing costs since it connects businesses with ease and has built-in marketing functionality.
+It also saves on marketing costs (see what is B2B marketing) since it connects businesses with ease and has built-in marketing functionality.

 B2B B2C Marketplace

 There are many differences between a B2B and B2C marketplace.

 Here are five of them: